taking a nap outside a gurudwara in Delhi

 The famous mudras in the arrivals hall at Indira Gandhi International Airport, Delhi

-• There is no Visa on arrival in India – make sure you get your visa in advance.
-Nationals of many countries can apply for an e-visa here: https://indianvisaonline.gov.in/.
-However, not every country qualifies for e-visa.
+• There is no Visa on arrival in India for most countries – only citizens of Japan, South Korea and the UAE can apply for visa on arrival.
+Nationals of many countries can apply for an e-visa here: https://indianvisaonline.gov.in/, but not every country qualifies for e-visa.
 Check the visa regulations well in advance of travel.
 A paper visa can take weeks to obtain in some cases.

 • Get a local SIM card at the airport – Airtel, Vi (formerly Vodafone) and Reliance Jio are located just outside of customs by the exits.
 I have used all 3 of these major carriers and I recommend Airtel or Reliance Jio.
 Trying to get a SIM card as a tourist in Delhi can be challenging, sometimes they request all kinds of documents.
 Unless you are staying in India for a long time, get the SIM card at the airport – it is much easier!